Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 ## Confirmed Stewardship and Asset Inventory

-This inventory is intended as an internal-facing supplement to the outward initiative framing.
+The inventory also works as an internal-facing supplement to the outward initiative framing.

 It clarifies that the SignWriting ecosystem is not hypothetical.
 It is an existing infrastructure with identifiable technical ownership, maintenance responsibilities, and continuity pathways.